In a segment on “Jimmy Kimmel Live” earlier this month, people on the street voiced their opinions about the new healthcare bill’s various provisions.

 “It’s huge to be able to have one platform which can, in a more structured manner, deliver these rides, track them, and account for them,” she said.

-According to CareMore, a company that serves Medicare beneficiaries, its partnership with Lyft has cut both by about a third.
+According to CareMore, a company that serves Medicare beneficiaries, its partnership with Lyft has cut both

 People no longer have to wait an hour or more to be picked up after their appointment ends, Dr. Sachin Jain, CareMore’s president and chief executive officer, told Healthline.

 “With Lyft, you’re working with a driver who is proximate, they’re relatively close to where you are, so that wait time on the pickup ride is shorter,” Jain said.

 Jain said that CareMore provided senior sensitivity training to Lyft drivers to prepare for picking up a customer base that is not widely associated with using ridesharing services.

 But these services are not, however, replacing ambulances.
 At least not yet.